 First degree burns are minor and involve only the outermost layer of the skin, the epidermis, these will usually resolve without scarring.

-Second degree burns are classified importantly into partial and full thickness, depending on the depth of involvement of the dermal layer.
-Partial thickness second degree burns involves the epidermis and outer papillary dermal layer which may result in blistering.
-These burns usually will resolve with medical care, however depending on the location, such as overlying a joint or covering a significant body surface area can render them quite significant.
+Second-degree burns are classified importantly into partial and full thickness, depending on the depth of involvement of the dermal layer.
+Partial thickness second-degree burns involve the epidermis and outer papillary dermal layer which may result in blistering.
+These burns usually will resolve with medical care, however, depend on the location, such as overlying a joint or covering a significant body surface area can render them quite significant.

-Fourth degree burns extend to the muscle and down to bone and are almost always fatal.
-An individual sustaining a full thickness second degree burn or a third degree burn will require the expertise of a burn unit.
+Fourth-degree burns extend to the muscle and down to the bone and are almost always fatal.
+An individual sustaining a full thickness second-degree burn or a third-degree burn will require the expertise of a burn unit.
 These wounds will require surgical removal of all dead tissue and extensive skin grafting, vigilant infection control measures and wound care protocols and physical therapy to prevent disabling contractures as well as emotional support from mental health professionals.
-The expertise of specialized Burn Centers are imperative as these individuals are at very high risk of catastrophic outcomes.
+The expertise of specialized Burn Centers is imperative as these individuals are at very high risk of catastrophic outcomes.
 Burn teams have specialized surgeons, wound care nurses, physical and occupational therapists as well as psychologists to assist individuals in the extensive recovery process.

 If you or someone you know has fallen victim to the negligence of others, or the disregard of safety standards that has resulted in a significant burn injury, call the attorneys at Passen Law Group with expertise on these injuries at 312-527-4500 for a free consultation.